awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 Type: String
 Required: No
 `imageType`  <a name="compute-environment-compute-resources-imageType"></a>
 The image type to match with the instance type to select an AMI\.
-If the `imageIdOverride` parameter isn't specified, then a recent [Amazon ECS\-optimized AMI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html) is used\.
+If the `imageIdOverride` parameter isn't specified, then a recent [Amazon ECS optimized AMI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html) is used\.
 [Amazon Linux 2](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html#al2ami) \(`ECS_AL2`\)
  Default for all AWS Graviton based instance families \(for example, `C6g`, `M6g`, `R6g`, and `T4g`\) and can be used for all non\-GPU instance types\.
 [Amazon Linux 2 \(GPU\)](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html#gpuami) \(`ECS_AL2_NVIDIA`\)
-Default for all GPU instance families \(for example `P4` and `G4`\) and can be used for all non\-AWS Graviton based instance types\.
+Default for all GPU instance families \(for example `P4` and `G4`\) and can be used for all non AWS Graviton based instance types\.
 [Amazon Linux](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html#alami) \(`ECS_AL1`\)
-Default for all non\-GPU, non\-AWS Graviton instance families\.
-Amazon Linux is reaching the end\-of\-life of standard support\.
+Default for all non\-GPU, non AWS Graviton instance families\.
+Amazon Linux will discontinue standard support\.
 For more information, see [Amazon Linux AMI](https://aws.amazon.com/amazon-linux-ami/)\.
 Type: String
 Required: Yes